jonas-vriend/fs_project/README.md

 - logic that uses y pos to defend against values being split by OCR - would prefer to have better ocr
 - Add FYE Line, company name, fs_type to excel output

-## BS Problems Im aware of:
+## Problems Im aware of:
+### OCR ERRORS
-- Apple 2015: OCR doesnt catch the 0 in current portion of term debt.
+- Apple BS 2015: Doesnt catch the 0 in current portion of term debt.
-- Apple 2021: OCR splits the 26 off of FYE line - not catastrophic since this line isnt used but can forsee this happening to important values so want to avoid this
+- Apple BS 2021: Splits the 26 off of FYE line - not catastrophic since this line isnt used but can forsee this happening to important values so want to avoid this
-- Amazon 22 - total current assets split into 2 bboxes. evals to 0
+- Amazon BS 22 - Total current assets split into 2 bboxes. evals to 0
-- GE 18: Misses single digit preferred stock vals: 6, 6
+- GE BS  18: Misses single digit preferred stock vals: 6, 6
-- GE18-24 cant find years
+- UHG BS 24 - single didigt 9s not captured in common stock line
+- UHG IS 2018: Really bad hallcuination where $ treated as 8.

+### LOGIC ERRORS
-- GE 20 - underscore 0s logic struggling with densely packed text
+- GE BS 20 - underscore 0s logic struggling with densely packed text
-- GE 22 - merged junk to final line
+- GE BS 22 - merged junk to final line
-- Accenture 24 - 2 places with dates.
-Obvious solution would be breaking up build_fs into two functions. finding year should factor in column alignment
-- BH 24: auditors are idiots and didnt label the summing line.
+- BH BS 24: auditors are idiots and didnt label the summing line.
 Maybe detect if a line has an empty label and default to ''
-## IS Problems Im aware of:
-- UHG 2018: Really bad hallcuination where $ treated as 8.
-More evidence that I should probably split preprocess_text into two functions
+- HAL BS 24: summing range logic breaks because 'Ccompany Shareholder's equity' is a summing line without total in it.
+TBH i think this is the auditors fault.
+Not sure this is actionable

 ## Starting Development

 We need to install the pyenv package, which is a Python Version Manager.
 If not used, you can run into errors because some packages are dependent on specific of python.